 An installment plan option will be available to qualified students enrolled in tuition fund credit or developmental courses during the fall and spring semesters.
-General Fees must be paid at registration, and the installment plan fee must be paid upon entering into the installment payment agreement.
+The installment plan fee must be paid upon entering into the installment payment agreement.
 This fee is non-refundable.
-Mandatory usage fees are not eligible for the installment plan.

 A student wishing to utilize the installment payment plan must make arrangements with the College business office.
 The Business Office will complete the Tuition Installment Payment Agreement, which will be signed by the student or legal guardian and a College official.
 Payment must be made in no more than three installments, and all payments must be completed by the mid-point of the semester.
-If payments are not made timely, the student will be withdrawn from classes.
+If payments are not made timely, the student may be withdrawn from classes.
 The student will continue to be liable for the amount due and will not be allowed to return to class until their account is paid in full.
 No student who has past due charges at the College may enter into an installment agreement.
 Once signing the agreement, the student is responsible to pay, in full, for any additional courses registered for the semester.